Written by: MediHealth PRO Editorial Team

 A nap transition is a developmental milestone in which a child naturally drops one of their daily naps as their brain and body mature.1,2 As children grow, they can sustain longer wake windows and require fewer rest periods during the day.
 A newborn may take five or more short naps; by twelve months, most children have settled into two longer, restorative naps.

 Transitions do not happen overnight.
-Most take two to six weeks, and the process is gradual rather than sudden.
+Most take two to eight weeks, and the process is gradual rather than sudden.

 When Do Nap Transitions Happen?